-Rheonics sensors have 3 channels for 4-20 mA signals, as indicated in Figure 11.
+Rheonics sensors have 3 channels for 4-20 mA signals, as indicated in Figure 14.
 The 4-20mA signals are used mostly for the simplicity of using just 2 wires to transmit the sensor readings to an external device.
 However, users should be aware that these analog signals are susceptible to noise and are accurate only under certain field conditions.

-By default, the SRV outputs the viscosity, density, and temperature parameters through the 4-20mA ports, but these are customizable from the RCP, Rheonics Software.
+By default, the SRD outputs density, viscosity, and temperature parameters through the 4-20mA ports, but these are customizable from the RCP, Rheonics Software.